DallasGianniny/ChessTime/README.md

 ## Description

-User selects a preset amount of time, then creates timer.
+Player selects an amount of time with top seekbar, then creates timer with bottom button.

-User may then start the timer at the beginning of their turn.
+Player taking first turn presses their own button, and again at the end of their turn.

+After first turn, each player presses their own button to pause their clock and resume their opponent's.

+Players are only able to end turn after at least 1 second has passed (shown by a green turn indicator)

 Short press center timer button to pause/resume.